ruthkr/deepredeff/README.md

 devtools::install_github("ruthkr/deepredeff")
 ```

-## Example
+## Running prediction function

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to predict effector
+sequences if you have fasta file:

 ``` r
 # Specify the conda environment